 To get started, set up a meeting with one of Consolidated Credit’s credit counselors.
 Here’s how in four steps:

-- Click the Go to Site button on this page.
+- Select the Go to Site button on this page.

-- Enter your name, email, phone number, state, ZIP code and amount of debt.
+- Enter your name, email, phone number, state, ZIP code and debt amount.

 - Hit Start Now!